IKIM-Essen/ClusterDocs/docs/course/class-14-wet-lab-data-workflows.md

 You do not need to become a system administrator.
 You do need to understand where instrument data are written, which copy is authoritative, how to transfer data safely, and when RCC compute or storage is useful.

+The everyday model is:

+1. every operator uses an individual account and has one primary group;
+2. the approved project brings together everyone who may use the data, even when they work in different primary groups;
+3. a registered Lab-network instrument can deliver a completed run to that project's ready Samba share, while the future Ardia route will use its supported integration or export path;
+4. analysis runs through Slurm and durable results return to the project; and
+5. a reviewed final set may later be archived in Coscine through the planned service.

+Samba is simply the technology behind a Windows-style network folder.
+RCC provides the project-specific connection details; instrument operators should not have to discover servers or Linux paths themselves.

 For suitable registered devices, the **Lab network** is an additional protection option.
 It removes general direct Internet connectivity while